Fauzia-khan/Analysing-the-Sensitivity-of-the-SSTSS-Process/README.md

 11. **Scenario Groups in SSTSS Process** - shows the definition of formulated 15 scenario groups in SSTSS Process along with examples.

-12. **Scoreboard created using D1, D2, D1overlap, D2overlap**  - shows the scoreboard created using each dataset.
+12. **Scoreboards**  - shows the scoreboard created using each dataset (D1, D2, D1overlap, D2overlap).
 These scores are assigned to each scenario within each scenario group in step(viii) of the SSTSS Process.

 13. **Table A** - shows the final output $O_{11}$. </br>